mfong4151/Maxwell-Fong-Mastermind/README.md

 ### Backend
 Routes (/routes): Defines various Express.js routes for different functionalities like users, games, authentication, and testing.
 Each route uses middleware for authentication and validation, and is linked to specific controller functions.

 Controllers (/controllers): Contains the logic for handling requests for different routes.
+While there are no explicit "controllers" in Express, this folder is meant to localize controller logic.
 It includes functionalities for user management, game actions (like getting guesses, posting games), and authentication (signup, login).

 Database (/database): Manages interactions with the database using Prisma, an ORM (Object-Relational Mapping) for Node.js.
 It includes functions for querying and manipulating data related to games, game guesses, users, etc.